ilielucianno/DarkGhost-NDR/README.md

 ## License

-Proprietary – not open source.
-For licensing inquiries, please contact the author.
+Proprietary.
+Not open source.
+For licensing or demo requests, contact me.

 ---

-## Final Note
+## Note

-DarkGhost was built from real-world experience managing network security for a 15-person IT team.
-It has been tested on home and small-business networks and detects real anomalies that signature-based tools miss.

-If you are interested in a demo or deployment for your company, reach out.
+This project runs on my home network and at a small office.
+It catches real anomalies that signature tools miss.
+If you want to try it, reach out.